Geometric Entropy and Retrieval Phase Transitions in Continuous Thermal Dense Associative Memory: Introduction

 From this finite-temperature perspective, we obtain an explicit characterization of the thermodynamic retrieval phase in continuous DAMs under exponential memory load by deriving the phase boundary $\alpha_c(T)$ in the $(\alpha,T)$ plane separating retrieval from disordered behavior.
 We study DAMs on the $N$-sphere with two kernel-based energy functions: the Gaussian log-sum-exp (LSE) and the compactly supported log-sum-ReLU (LSR)~\citep{hoover2025dense}.
 Although both achieve exponential capacity as $T \to 0$, they differ qualitatively in how kernel sharpness mediates robustness to thermal noise.
 In high dimensions, sharper kernels incur a larger entropic cost to maintain high alignment, leading to distinct phase boundary structures.

-Our main contributions are: (i) analytical characterization of the finite-temperature retrieval transition in continuous DAMs with exponential memory load; (ii) identification of a kernel-independent geometric entropy term on the $N$-sphere and its competition with kernel-dependent energy; and (iii) explicit phase boundaries for LSE and LSR, showing that LSR exhibits a support threshold below which retrieval is perfect at any temperature, while LSE maintains ever-present interference across all loads.
+Our main contributions are: (i) analytical characterization of the finite-temperature retrieval transition in continuous DAMs with exponential memory load; (ii) identification of a kernel-independent geometric entropy term on the $N$-sphere and its competition with kernel-dependent energy; and (iii) explicit phase boundaries for LSE and LSR, showing that LSR exhibits a support threshold below which retrieval is perfect at any temperature, while for LSE a critical line exists at all loads $\alpha > 0$.

 \paragraph{Paper outline.} \Cref{sec:dam} introduces the DAM models and kernel-based energy functions studied in this work. \Cref{sec:statmech} develops the thermodynamic framework for retrieval, including the replica formulation, geometric entropy induced by the spherical constraint, and the noise-floor comparison used to determine stability. \Cref{sec:transition} derives explicit phase boundaries $\alpha_c(T)$ for LSE and LSR and presents phase diagrams with Monte Carlo validation. \Cref{sec:conclusion} summarizes the main findings.
 Derivations are provided in \Cref{app:free_energy,app:lsr_energy}.